-The body of paintings I create is an expression of the interaction of the body and mind in the midst of experiencing a chronic illness.
+My paintings are an expression of the interaction of the body and mind in the midst of experiencing a chronic illness.
 The paintings explore the ways in which physical aliment connects both emotional and mental space for those living with a long-term illness.
 I use abstraction to tap into the psychological dynamics associated with the body, specifically a body affected by epilepsy.
-Because someone with a life-long illness must constantly face the unknown, abstraction offers an effective means of conveying the mystery and power of the unknown.
+Having a life-long illness means constantly facing the unknown and dealing with a loss of control.
+Abstraction offers an effective means of conveying this reality.

-Space plays an important role in my work, and by incorporating drips, solid blocks of flat color, and splatters I attempt to investigate the spaces in the body that are invaded on many different levels.
-In these paintings, color implies emotive as well as meditative relationships between the forms, forcing the viewer to relate the work to the body.
-The organism-like shapes in these works speak to the process of epilepsy and the way it is expressed biologically and takes over the body.
-The work conveys a realm of possibilities through the incorporation of extremes just as epilepsy does for those who live with it.
+Space and color play an important role in my work.
+I incorporate drips, solid blocks of flat color, and splatters in an attempt to investigate the spaces in the body that are invaded by illness and dysfunction but which also open me up to new dimensions.
+The organism-like shapes in these works speak to the process of epilepsy and the way it is expressed biologically, taking over the body.
+In my paintings, color implies emotive as well as meditative relationships between the forms, directing the viewer to relate the work to the body and conveying a realm of possibilities through the incorporation of extremes, just as epilepsy does for those who live with it.